Robo3D/User-Manuals/docs/source/R2/Troubleshooting/index.rst

 If you are experiencing a grinding noise when trying to start a print, or when your printer is homing, there are some things to take a look at to make sure your printer hardware is in the right place.
 Sometimes during shipping or traveling, some things can come loose, so lets check those.

 1. **Rods are out of place**
  * Make sure your rods are in the correct position.
 While moving to the home position, these rods will hit switches to let the printer know it is in the 0 position.
 If these rods have been moved out of the way, they will not hit the switch, and the printer will try and continue to travel past its 0 position, resulting in a grinding noise.
-The picture below will show you how they will look out of place, and also how they should look to work correctly.
+The picture below will show you how they will look out of place, and also how they should look to work correctly. (note: images below are for the Robo C2 but will act the same way for the Robo R2)

 .. image:: Images/rod-out.png
    :alt: Rod Out